What is DMT?

-- Total ego-dissolution is common.
+- Total ego-dissolution is common with what is referred to as a “blastoff” dose of DMT.
 Time stands still and the user loses all sense of separateness from the universe.

 - After 5-10 minutes there is usually an abrupt return to baseline, although the user can be “taken back” momentarily a few more times during the come-down experience.

 - The rapid onset and extreme intensity from smoking DMT can be overwhelming.
 Do not be fooled by the short duration!
-DMT is one of the most powerful psychedelics known.
+DMT is one of the most powerful psychedelics on the planet.

-- DMT and Ayahuasca can increase blood pressure and heart rate, and can be dangerous to use if you have a heart condition or high blood pressure.
+- DMT and ayahuasca can increase blood pressure and heart rate, which can be dangerous if you have a heart condition or high blood pressure.

-- As with all psychedelics, ‘set’ and ‘setting’ are important factors in determining whether someone has a positive or negative experience.
-“Set” is the mental state a person brings to the experience—their thoughts, mood and expectations.
+- As with all psychedelics, “set” and “setting” are important factors in determining whether someone has a positive or challenging experience.
+“Set” is the mental state a person brings to the experience— their thoughts, mood and expectations.
 “Setting” is the physical and social environment in which the drug is consumed.
-Being in a good mental state with trusted friends in a supportive environment when using DMT reduces the risk of having a difficult trip.
+Being in a good mental state with trusted friends in a supportive environment before taking DMT reduces the risk of having a difficult trip.

 - Always remain seated or lying down when smoking DMT, and always have a “sitter” (someone sober whose job it is to watch over you during the experience).

-- Despite its natural presence in the human body as well as thousands of plant species, DMT is a Schedule 1 controlled substance and possession with or without intent to distribute can carry long prison sentences.
+- DMT is a Schedule 1 controlled substance and possession with or without intent to distribute can carry long prison sentences.